AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/fundamentals/experience-fragments.md

    >[!CAUTION]
    >
-   >When a fragment is embedded in a Sites page, and Personalization has been configured, then only the personalization version of the page will be used at page rendering time.
+   >When a fragment is embedded in a Sites page, and **Personalization** has been configured, then only the personalization version of the page will be used at page rendering time.
    >
    >For the targeting performed on the components in a fragment to work at page rendering, the following conditions must be met:
    >
-   >The **ContextHub Path** selected in the Personalization tab must be either:
+   >The **ContextHub Path** selected in the **Personalization** tab must be either:
    >
-   >* the same path than the one configured for the page where the fragment will be rendered, or
+   >* the same path as the one configured for the page where the fragment will be rendered
+   >Or:
-   > * a path that contains a subset of the stores defined in the ContextHub configured for the page
+   >* a path that contains a subset of the stores defined in the ContextHub configured for the page
    >
+   >&nbsp;
-   >The **Segments Path** selected in the Personalization tab must be either:
+   >The **Segments Path** selected in the **Personalization** tab must be either:
    >
-   >* the same path as the one configured for the page where the fragment will be rendered, or
+   >* the same path as the one configured for the page where the fragment will be rendered
+   >Or
    >* a path that contains a subset of the segments configured for the page

 ### Defining Targeting for your Experience Fragment {#defining-targeting-experience-fragment}

-Once the personalization properties have been configuring, when the fragment is opened for editing, the Targeting mode will be available.
+Once the personalization properties have been configured, the Targeting mode will be available when the fragment is opened for editing.

 ![Experience Fragment Editor - Targeting mode](/help/sites-cloud/authoring/assets/xf-targeting-mode.png)

-This mode operates in the same manner as the [Targeting mode for the Page Editor](/help/sites-cloud/authoring/personalization/targeted-content.md).
+This mode operates in the same manner as for page editing.
+See [Targeting mode for the Page Editor](/help/sites-cloud/authoring/personalization/targeted-content.md) for more details.

 ## Details of your Experience Fragment {#details-of-your-experience-fragment}